codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/secrets-store.md

 It allows the user to keep sensitive data on his/her favorite secret-store provider, and for Codefresh to request it during pipeline execution on user's demand.
 Secret-Store is an additional context in Codefresh, which can be created, updated, deleted, etc, using Codefresh CLI: `codefresh create context secret-store --help`.

-At the moment, we only support two types: Kubernetes and Runtime-Kubernetes (hybrid deployments).
+At the moment, we only support two types: Kubernetes (SAAS version) and Runtime-Kubernetes (hybrid deployments).

 > Note: This feature is for Enterprise accounts only.